-Peter Wallensteen, a leading international peace researcher, joined the Kroc Institute faculty in 2006.
+Peter Wallensteen, a leading international peace researcher, joined the faculty of the Kroc Institute for International Peace Studies in 2006.
 He spends the fall semesters in residence at Notre Dame, where he consults and collaborates with faculty on research projects, teaches a graduate seminar on international peace research, and lectures on peace research topics.